-The British live in a curiously tolerant country – one which allows a range of values, views about life, and philosophical and political belief.
+The British live in a curiously tolerant country – one which allows a range of values, views about life, and philosophical and political beliefs.
 But one thing for which people are not tolerant is intolerance!
-For example an intolerant attitude towards diversity is associated in the public mind with being discriminatory, moralistic and rejecting.
-And … Continue reading Just how tolerant should I try to be?
+The public see anyone as discriminatory, moralistic and rejecting who shows intolerance of diversity.
+And so to criticise the sex … Continue reading Just how tolerant should I try to be?

+By Stephen Russell-Lacy.
 I suppose it takes one to know one, but I admit giving my money away does not come easy to me.
 It never seems to occur to me to buy an unplanned gift for someone to mark a special occasion.
-Some of us are a bit stingy and penny-pinching whereas others seem to be naturally … Continue reading Generous — How can I be more like this?
+Some of us are a bit stingy and penny-pinching whereas others seem … Continue reading Generous — How can I be more like this?